-In these stay-at-home times, many wineries have offered online tastings on Facebook, Instagram and Zoom.
+In these stay-at-home times, many wineries have offered virtual wine tastings on Facebook, Instagram and Zoom.
 Many are free.
 You often don’t need to buy the wine to watch (but of course it’s more fun to sip while each is discussed), and can type questions during the tasting.
 They can be formal or casual, and some feature cooking demos.
 Some let you book a private custom tasting for you and your friends.
 Many tastings remain online, so you can watch the long whenever the urge for Happy Hour strikes.
 As Jimmy Buffett once sang, “It’s Five O’Clock Somewhere.”

 This Napa winery offers free guided wine tastings of its many red and white wines with chief winemaker Dave Guffy on Facebook.
 A recent summer white wine showcase featured its Gruner Veltliner, Austria’s leading white wine but rare in Napa, Pinot Gris, a mineral-tasting wine that’s a signature white of Alsace, Albarino, a Spanish white with lemon-peel notes, and scenic videos of morning fog on Mt.
 Veeder, where the vineyards are located, and suggested food pairings, like macadamia nut-crusted goat cheese crostini with asparagus and fennel.
 Other videos offer cooking demos from its executive chef of, say, chicken sautéed with spring onions and tarragon, and virtual tours of the winery’s museum.
 The artworks, from contemporary artists like Andy Goldsworthy and Robert Rauschenberg, are a fraction of the private collection of winery founder Donald H. Hess, also found in museums worldwide.